 Letter and word charts foster literacy in budding readers.
 Calendar charts emphasize the importance of time-keeping and time management.
 There are also open-ended pocket charts in which educators or parents can create their own cards for chore reward systems, assignment tracking, behavior monitoring, or daily scheduling.

-To find the right school pocket chart for your classroom, we invite you to read this buying guide.
-We’ll introduce you to popular designs and formats to help make your decision a simple one.
+To find the right school pocket chart for your classroom, we’ll introduce you to popular designs and formats to help make your decision a simple one.

 School pocket charts are commonly used in classrooms for kids between preschool and third grade, though their applications apply to kids in advanced grades as well.
 There are countless varieties of charts.
 Some display targeted information; others are customizable.
 Here are some of the most popular types of pocket charts.